Week 2

 • Lexical or post-lexical effects?

-Eye movements and language processing: Sentence processing
+Eye movements and sentence processing

-Eye movements and language processing: Sentence processing
+Eye movements and sentence processing

 Incrementality of sentence processing